hashicorp/terraform/website/docs/language/resources/provisioners/index.html.md

 layout: "language"
 page_title: "Provisioners Overview - Configuration Language"
 description: |-
-  An introduction to Terraform provisioners that prepare infrastructure objects for service.
+  Provisioners model specific actions on a local or remote machine to prepare servers or other infrastructure for service.
 ---

 # Provisioners